 In a letter to me in 1993, a member of the University of Wisconsin research team which developed the six American Liberty clones told me in response to a query, "Among American elms, 'American Liberty elm' is probably as resistant as any American elm we have evaluated.
 Several others are comparable, but we see little point in pushing these onto the market if better ones might be available soon."
 In that same letter, this individual also said, "Our general observation is that 'American Liberty elm' does not succumb to Dutch elm disease when planted at a low density; however, we do not recommend creating large urban monocultures of this clone, or any species for that matter, to avoid the possibility of future epidemics."

-At my request, this individual enclosed some technical information, including a reprint of a publication summarizing the results of experiments on the Liberty elms performed in a field setting in the 1970s, and again in a greenhouse in 1990.
-I have not been able to find this research report on the internet.
+At my request, that individual enclosed some technical information, including a reprint of a publication summarizing the results of experiments on the Liberty elms performed in a field setting in the 1970s, and again in a greenhouse in 1990.
+I have not been able to find that research report on the internet.
 The field results from the 1970s are displayed largely out of context in connection with the patent on the Independence clone.
 The results of the 1990 greenhouse testing in the above-mentioned report suggest that the six American Liberty clones are highly resistant to "less aggressive" strains of the Dutch elm disease fungus (i.e. the original Ophiostoma ulmi), in dramatic contrast to susceptible controls, making them at least "clearly greatly improved over non-selected, wild American elms."
 When inoculated with the "aggressive strain" (O. novo-ulmi) which commonly goes around in nature nowadays, according to the report, the six clones showed (much like the English elm) considerably more susceptibility, but varying widely in degree among individual clones, ranging from seemingly questionable resistance to seemingly moderate resistance in the case of two clones: W-510 (or "Independence"), and an unnamed clone designated as W-502.

 In a further correspondance, another of the researchers who wrote that same report (the late Dr. Eugene Smalley) urged caution in drawing conclusions too readily from any such test in a controlled greenhouse environment, as it cannot be compared directly with what happens in a natural setting; but he indicated, at least, that when planted in a natural setting, "all of the American Liberty clones have improved survival, whereas individuals from the general elm populations die."

-Calling the American Liberty clones "worthy candidates for release and public trial," because of the "long time survival and mature plant resistance" of various parent plants, the authors of that report "postulate that vigorously growing ramets which are not infected during the first few years of growth will generally not become infected in later years after reaching maturity.
+Calling the American Liberty clones "worthy candidates for release and public trial" because of the "long time survival and mature plant resistance" of various parent plants, the authors of that 1993 report "postulate that vigorously growing ramets which are not infected during the first few years of growth will generally not become infected in later years after reaching maturity.
 Parents of the 'American Liberty' elms have survived for many years in situations of severe disease and bark beetle pressure.
 The oldest of the surviving parents is now more than 35 years old and at this time remains healthy and disease free."

 The above-mentioned report is titled, American Liberty Elms and Beyond: Going from the Impossible to the Difficult.
 Its authors are E. B. Smalley, R. P. Guries, and D. T. Lester.
-This report is the fourth chapter of a 1993 scientific publication titled, Dutch Elm Disease Research: Cellular and Molecular Approaches, edited by Mariam B. Sticklen and James L. Sherald.
+That report is the fourth chapter of a 1993 scientific publication titled, Dutch Elm Disease Research: Cellular and Molecular Approaches, edited by Mariam B. Sticklen and James L. Sherald.
 (Springer-Verlag, New York, NY.)

 In 1996, I also wrote to one of the USDA research geneticists who gave us the Valley Forge and New Harmony elms.
 In his response to my queries, he informed me that while the American Liberty elms had performed poorly in the USDA experiment of 1992-93, I should "keep in mind that the inoculation procedure used was very severe (not natural) and that 'American Liberty' is six different clones."
 He enclosed, at my request, a technical reprint from 1995, which is now posted here with permision, as is a subsequent report on a seven-year study.
-It is clear from these two reports that the six American Liberty clones had been treated (by necessity) as a single collective entity in these USDA experiments and had not been identified and tested separately, as would have been preferable.
+It is clear from these two reports that the six American Liberty clones had been treated (by necessity) as a single collective entity in the USDA experiments and had not been identified and tested separately, as would have been preferable.
 It seems noteworthy also that certain other clones (e.g. 'Delaware') which had performed well in earlier experiments appear to have performed relatively poorly when suddenly subjected, like the Liberty elms, to these more severe testing procedures.

 American Liberty Clone Identification (added August 1, 2005)

-The question of which American Liberty clone is which may be somewhat moot, in view of the questionable nature of several of these clones; however, the six clones in the American Liberty series can be differentiated and identified without too much difficulty if one is willing to look closely at subtle characteristics repeatedly over the course of the seasons.
+The question of which American Liberty clone is which may be somewhat moot, in view of the questionable nature of these clones; however, the six clones in the American Liberty series can be differentiated and identified without too much difficulty if one is willing to look closely at subtle characteristics repeatedly over the course of the seasons.
 The information necessary to identify the particular clones has remained largely unavailable to the general public, for what reason I can only imagine; however, I do have access to some publications and notes by the late Dr. Eugene Smalley concerning this topic and thought it might be well to make some key pieces of information available through this website.

 I know that I have been working with five different Liberty clones because each is consistently distinct from the others in one specific trait or another.
 From Dr. Smalley's notes, which include measurements of mature petiole length that vary widely among the different Liberty clones, I also know which of the six clones (W-503) is missing among those which I have been cultivating, and having seen the data on his 1990 screening tests, I even have some idea of a possible reason why that particular clone was never sent to me.
 Based on Smalley's descriptions and recorded measurements combined with my consistent observations and measurements over many years, I have devised the following key, which in my estimation should be generally workable for most people in distinguishing the particular American Liberty clones in their possession: